innovacy/Up/README.md

 one and use it.

-### Page not found (404) (work in progress)
+### Page not found (404)

-You can add a 404.md in your main folder, if you want to serve specific content when a page is not found.
-There are no special requirements to this file.
-Otherwise Up! will simply show a simple message and load the main navigation.
+If the requested page is not found, a 404.md or a 404.html file will be searched in the requested path.

+If no file is found, the parent directories up to the location of the script will be searched recursively for such a file.

+A 404.md has priority over a 404.html file, so if you want to have a html file loaded and served, make sure you remove the 404.md file.

+If no 404 file is found, a simple "File not found" error will be shown.

 ### Custom footer (work in progress)